Creighton Volleyball Notes

 Bird’s 22 digs were four more than her previous best, while Sicner’s 21 were a career high, as well.

 Sicner, who added 44 assists, became the first Bluejay player with at least 20 digs and 20 assists in the same match since Sicner herself did it on Sept.
 30, 2011.
 Prior to that, the last player to do it had been Korie Lebeda in 2006.

 Sicner is just the fourth player in Creighton history with multiple matches of 20+ digs and 20+ assists in a match, joining Melissa Weisensee, Kailey Reyes and Brittany Coleman.

 Creighton’s 96 digs on Friday vs. Xavier were a season-high, and were tied for the most in history for any match at D.J.
 Sokol Arena.

 Give Me Five

-Creighton featured a balanced attack vs. Xavier last Friday, as five women had 10 or more kills, and five women had 10 or more digs, as well.
+Creighton featured a balanced attack vs. Xavier last night, as five women had 10 or more kills, and five women had 10 or more digs, as well.

-Prior to Nov.
-29th, Creighton had not had any matches that saw five players with either 10 digs or 10 kills all season long.
+Prior to last night, Creighton had not had any matches that saw five players with either 10 digs or 10 kills all season long.